Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/03-Behavioral-PatternsPt.1/assignments/command.md

-## In Class Activity II - Command
+## Command Pattern - Activity

-**TODO:** Below is a simple example of the Command pattern which models a real-world television remote control device.
-Complete the implementation so that sending commands to turn the TV on or off work successfully.
+**TODO:** Below is a simple example of the Command pattern which models a real-world television remote control device. **Complete the implementation so that sending commands to turn the TV on or off work successfully.**

 ```swift
 import UIKit